-On June 1, 2018, we and Arena Sunset SPV, LLC, or Arena, formed a joint venture, Horizon Secured Loan Fund I, or HSLFI, to make investments, either directly or indirectly through subsidiaries, primarily in the form of secured loans to development-stage companies in the technology, life science, healthcare information and services and sustainability industries.
-HSLFI was formed as a Delaware limited liability company and was not consolidated by either us or Arena for financial reporting purposes.
-On April 21, 2020, we purchased all of the limited liability company interests of Arena in HSLFI, including, without limitation, undistributed amounts owed to Arena and interest accrued and unpaid on the debt investments of HSLFI through the date of purchase, for \$17.1 million.
-In addition, Arena received 50% of the warrants held by HSLFI or Horizon Funding I, LLC, or HFI, at closing.
-As of April 21, 2020, HSLFI is wholly-owned by us and the assets and liabilities of HSLFI and HFI is consolidated with the assets and liabilities by us.
+On June 1, 2018, we and Arena Sunset SPV, LLC, or Arena, formed a joint venture, Horizon Secured Loan Fund I, or HSLFI, to make investments, either directly or indirectly through subsidiaries, primarily in secured loans to development-stage companies in the technology, life science, healthcare information and services and sustainability industries.
+HSLFI was formed as a Delaware limited liability company and was not consolidated by either the Company or Arena for financial reporting purposes.
+On April 21, 2020, the Company purchased all of the limited liability company interests of Arena in HSLFI, including, without limitation, undistributed amounts owed to Arena and interest accrued and unpaid on the debt investments of HSLFI through the date of purchase, for \$17.1 million.
+In addition, Arena received 50% of the warrants held by HSLFI or HFI, at closing.
+As of April 21, 2020, HSLFI is wholly-owned by the Company and the assets and liabilities of HSLFI and HFI are consolidated with the assets and liabilities of the Company.
+The transaction is accounted for as an asset acquisition under GAAP.